FalixNodes-Software/KB-articles/content/_posts/falix/dashboard/2025-02-19-server-monitoring.md

       matches: ["ram", "usage", "monitor", "performance"]
     - keyword: uptime
       matches: ["monitor", "server", "session", "restart"]
+    - keyword: player activity
+      matches: ["online", "retention", "leaderboard", "peak"]
 author: Lily
 ---

 ## Introduction
 Server problems rarely show up out of nowhere.
 Usually, there are warning signs -- CPU creeping up, memory slowly filling, restarts happening more often than they should.
 The Monitor page helps you spot those patterns before they turn into real issues.

-From here, you can track your server's resource usage in real time, see a health score that summarizes how things have been going over the past week, and dig into crash reports when something does go wrong.
+From here, you can track your server's resource usage in real time, see a health score that summarizes how things have been going over the past week, dig into crash reports when something does go wrong, and -- if you're running a Minecraft server -- keep tabs on player activity and retention.
 Think of it as your server's dashboard for understanding what's happening under the hood.

 ## Health Score